Fantastic artwork surrounds us.

 Water Lilies (Claude Monet, 1897-1926)

 Monet enjoyed painting the same scene numerous times to create a series.
 He painted the image at different times of the day and in different seasons to highlight how light and atmosphere affect our perception of a scene.
-Nowhere is this more apparent than in his water lilies series.
+Nowhere is this more apparent than in his Water Lilies series.

 Water Lilies is a series of 250 paintings depicting water lilies in various lights and reliefs.
 Some are up close, while others are full scenes of the pond with a Japanese bridge.
 The paintings with the bridge are the most recognizable and showcase the impressionistic style Monet made famous.